 Corporate membership fees contribute more than 25 percent of our annual revenue.
 They enable us to provide the citizens of this region with a window on the world and to sponsor programs that promote understanding, engagement, relationships, and leadership in global matters.

 The Council sponsors 10-12 member/guest programs throughout the year, including Ambassador Forums, where the World Affairs Council of St. Louis hosts ambassadors from strategic countries to the United States.
-The most recent ambassador was from Mexico on Oct.
-25, 2017, and the event was attended by more than 300.
+The most recent ambassador was Dr. László Szabó of Hungary on January 25, 2019, and the event was attended by Hungarian dignitaries, business executives, leading researchers, and other organization leaders from around St. Louis.
 We are in discussions with the ambassadors from several key countries, including Canada, Haiti, and Pakistan.
 The remaining programs feature panels, authors, government representatives, U.S. and foreign dignitaries, cultural dinners and a variety of additional international related events.